Vietnam.vn - Nền tảng quảng bá Việt Nam

 Members of the Syrian opposition force SDF after taking control of the city of Deir el-Zor, eastern Syria on December 7, 2024.
 (Photo: REUTERS/TTXVN) Members of the Syrian opposition force SDF after taking control of the city of Deir el-Zor, eastern Syria on December 7, 2024.
 (Photo: REUTERS/TTXVN)

-Indeed, in the context of the complicated situation in Syria, many countries in the region have shown their interest and willingness to support the process of stabilization and power transition here.
+Yes, in the context of the complicated situation in Syria, many countries in the region have shown their interest and willingness to support the process of stabilization and power transition here.
 Countries such as Iran, Saudi Arabia, Turkey and other neighboring countries all have their own strategic concerns related to Syria and are looking for peaceful solutions.

 The declaration of support by these countries could be related to many factors, including improving the security and humanitarian situation, as well as promoting political negotiations between the parties involved to reach a sustainable solution.
-In addition, cooperation between countries in the region could also help ease tensions and facilitate the restoration of peace and stability in Syria.
+In addition, cooperation between countries in the region could also help reduce tensions and facilitate the restoration of peace and stability in Syria.

 However, this process is not simple, as it requires consensus among the conflicting parties and active participation from the international community.